nicolalenee/workday-schedule/README.md

 # Work Day Scheduler

 ## Description
-A web appliucation that allows a user to enter tasks every hour during normal business hours.
+A web application that allows a user to enter tasks every hour during normal business hours.
 Tasks are color-coded to indicate whether the hour is in the past, present, or future.

 ## Technologies